How Much Does Social Media Marketing Cost? Your 2026 Guide

 These software subscriptions are a recurring operational cost you cannot forget:

 • Scheduling and Management Platforms: Tools like Sprout Social or Hootsuite are vital for planning content calendars and maintaining a consistent presence.
-Plans can range from $50 to over $500 per month.
+Budget tools start near $20 per seat per month, while Hootsuite and Sprout Social run from roughly $99 to $399 per seat per month on their standard tiers.

 • Analytics and Reporting Tools: To truly measure your ROI, you need software that offers deeper insights than native platforms provide.